Project

 JavaScript's arguments is a well known PITA for implementations and often seen as hurting optimizations.

-Updated by matheusrich (Matheus Richard) over 2 years ago
+Updated by matheusrich (Matheus Richard) about 3 years ago

 Eregon (Benoit Daloze) wrote in #note-17: